Ciran0/Clia/README.md

       **Worldbuilders**:
          Worldbuilders are simply people that want to create worlds, for any reason.
 They are the main target for this tool and while the worldbuilding community is quite large, making geological history is still a niche topic.
 This is why this project has to cater to both the casual worldbuilder that want to try their hand at geologic histories and the hardcore user who want to explore alternatives to GPlates.
       **Educators**:
-         While this application is mainly targetted at worldbuilders, the opportunity of having an easy to use tool to represent techtonic interaction can be really usefull for anybody wanting to teach the basics of techtonic principles.
+         While this application is mainly targetted at worldbuilders, the opportunity of having an easy to use tool to represent tectonic interaction can be really useful for anybody wanting to teach the basics of tectonic principles.
 2. **Worldbuilding Pasta**:
    Worldbuilding Pasta is the name of a blog focused on scientifically acurate worldbuilding.
 This blog is by far the best ressource on the use of GPlates as a tool for fantasy geological history making [Making an apple pie from scratch V](https://worldbuildingpasta.blogspot.com/2020/06/an-apple-pie-from-scratch-part-v.html).
 The writer of the blog has been contacted and has expressed interest in the project but is currently waiting for the project to be better defined in order to decide if they want to involve themselves in the project.
 Their input on this project could be an amazing asset and they will be recontacted as the project develop in order to keep them informed.
 3. **Artifexian**: